 Neck pain for a few years with a risk of the pain returning: £6,900 to £12,000

 Permanent or recurring neck pain and stiffness: £12,000 to £22,000

-3. UK compensation for a severe whiplash trauma
+3. Compensation payouts for a severe whiplash trauma

 Neck pain is severe and there is permanent damage to the cervical spine: up to £130,000

 What are the types of expenses you are entitled to claim in the United Kingdom as part of your car accident compensation?